Q: Can I put an arbitrary YSON structure in a table cell?

 Q: How do I reduce the number of chunks I am using in my quota?

-A: If these chunks are taken up by tables (which is the most common scenario), you need to run a Merge operation with combine_chunks = %true
+A: If these chunks are taken up by tables (which is the most common scenario), you need to run a Merge with combine_chunks = %true.

 This will rebuild your table from larger chunks, thereby reducing the use of chunks within your quota.
-You can use something like the command below to start the operation from the command line.
+You can use a command-line command to run the operation replacing src table and dst table:

 yt merge --src table --dst table --spec "{combine_chunks=true}"